petripaavola/petripaavola.github.io/2023-03-15-Linux-custom-compliance-script-updated.md

 tags: [Intune, Linux, Powershell]
 comments: true
 ---
-Last year I created Intune Linux Custom Compliance script and it has been running few months now without any problems.
+Last November I created Intune Linux Custom Compliance script and it has been running few months now without any problems.

-There are new compliance checks compared to original version so I updated script to my GitHub site.
+There are new custom checks compared to original version so I updated script to my GitHub site.

 GitHub page has more documentation on how script works so go and check that out.
 [Linux Custom Compliance script on my GitHub](https://github.com/petripaavola/Intune/tree/master/Linux)